mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 mission to complete.
 The most important potential client of the voyage is the government of Arden, eight parsecs away.
-The quickest route is by way of Phlume, Rangent and Pequan, taking advantage of the Travellers’ jump- 2 range.
+The quickest route is by way of Phlume, Rangent and Pequan, taking advantage of the Travellers’ jump-2 range.
 However, there are no meetings scheduled until Arden so the Travellers can go any way they want and there is no reason the Travellers could not add in additional stops.
 They will have to justify these to